Table of contents

 Conclusion

 This article has covered everything you need to know about the Python programming language.
-We discussed the history of python till its applications in the real programming world.
+We discussed the history of Python till its applications in the real programming world.
 You can use this article as a reference for quick revision.
-In the last, we also discussed some tips and practices to make you master the python programming language.
-If you liked the article, please upvote and share it with your friends.
+In the last, we also discussed some tips and practices to help you master the python programming language.

 Live masterclass